Liquidity, financial health and earnings performance dominate scoring criteria

 This year’s rankings of publicly traded airlines identify those companies that are best positioned to weather the current global recession and recent volatility in fuel prices.
 Scores represent the composite of five performance categories, placing significant emphasis on financial fitness.
 The five categories (and their contributions to total score) include: Liquidity (30%), scored by measuring cash and equivalents available to fund current operating requirements; implicit borrowing ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Methodology for 2009 Top-Performing Companies Airline Rankings".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Methodology for 2009 Top-Performing Companies Airline Rankings".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.